 Security transactions are recorded on a trade-date basis.
 We measure realized gains or losses by the difference between the net proceeds from the repayment or sale and the amortized cost basis of the investment, using the specific identification method, without regard to unrealized appreciation or depreciation previously recognized, but considering prepayment penalties.
-Net change in unrealized appreciation or depreciation or depreciation reflects the change in the fair values of our portfolio investments and Credit Facility during the reporting period, including any reversal of previously recorded unrealized appreciation or depreciation, when gains or losses are realized.
+Net change in unrealized appreciation or depreciation or depreciation or depreciation or depreciation or depreciation, when gains or losses are realized.